xmos/fwk_voice/examples/bare-metal/doc/src/examples.rst

 Example Applications
 ####################

-There are two examples offered to demonstrate use of the ``lib_aec`` APIs through actual, simple code examples.
+These examples demonstrate the use of one or more audio processing stages to process data through an audio processing pipeline.

 Building Examples
 =================